 A spokeswoman for Hastings District Council said they had no other similar reports made from residents.

-Hastings mayor Lawrence Yule spoke with Ms Campbell personally, and said staff had conducted tests of her water, which indicated there was no e.Coli present.
+Hastings mayor Lawrence Yule spoke to Ms Campbell personally, and said staff had conducted tests of her water, which indicated there was no e.Coli present.

-They had also conducted a metal test - which they were awaiting results for - and wanted to do a full analysis.
+They had also conducted a metal test - which they were awaiting results on - and wanted to do a full analysis.